w3c/WebPlatformWG/Newbie.md

 ### Questions, Comments, Issues, etc.?

-Please contact the group's Chairs (using the team-webplatform@w3.org list) - *at any time* - if you have any questions, issues, concerns, etc. about WebApps.
+Please contact the group's Chairs and staff contacts (using the team-webplatform@w3.org list) - *at any time* - if you have any questions, issues, concerns, etc. about WebApps.

 ### Resources